The best way to describe the Samsung Galaxy S7? Iterative perfection.

 It's a more expensive phone, that's for sure - and if you've not already jumped to iOS, chances are this still won't be enough of an upgrade to tempt you.

 HTC is always a brand that's in the same arena as Samsung, no matter what happens.
-With a similar spec list - QHD, cutting edge processor and loads of RAM to play with.
+With a similar spec list - QHD, decent processor and loads of RAM to play with.

-It's also one of the few top-end phones to feature adoptable storage, meaning you can plop in a memory card and use it as internal memory - which is a big help when you're worried about running low.
+It also features adoptable storage, meaning you can plop in a memory card and use it as internal memory - which is a big help when you're worried about running low.

 And once again there's the premium HTC design on show - the chamfered edges are 'sculpted by light' so when you put it face down on a table it catches random gleams to get the best out of the visuals.